Siege of Changchun: Aftermath

 For the Nationalist government, the fall of Changchun made it clear that the KMT was no longer able to hold on to Manchuria.
 The city of Shenyang and the rest of Manchuria were quickly defeated by the PLA.
-The siege warfares employed by the CCP throughout the campaigns in the Northeast were highly successful, which reduced a significant number of KMT troops and altered the balance of power.
+The siege warfare employed by the CCP throughout the campaigns in the Northeast were highly successful, which reduced a significant number of KMT troops and altered the balance of power.

-At the beginning, KMT did not allow residents to flee the city.
-In late July, Chiang Kai-shek called Zheng to evacuate the population at the Changchun from August 1, and only allowed to go out and not enter again.
-Numbers of civilian deaths have been estimated at around 150,000.
+The number of civilian deaths has been estimated at 150,000.
 The CCP prevented the civilians from leaving the city to exhaust the food supply of the KMT defenders, which resulted in "tens of thousands people starv[ing] to death".
 The CCP continued to prevent civilian refugees from leaving the city until early August.
 In the end, around 150,000 refugees successfully left Changchun, although some of these were sent back into the city as agents or spies to counter the claim that the Communists were deliberately starving the civilian population.
 Changchun being not politically connected to either the KMT or the CCP was arguably one of the reasons behind the poor treatment of civilians.
-According to Harold M. Tanner, the high civilian casualties from the siege of Changchun "casts a shadow" over the legitimacy of the Chinese Communist Party.
+According to Harold M. Tanner, the high civilian casualties from the Siege of Changchun "casts a shadow" over the legitimacy of the Chinese Communist Party.
 The civilian casualties were widely unknown to the Chinese public until the release of the book White Snow, Red Blood in 1989, which has since been censored by the Chinese government.
 After the KMT army surrendered, a large amount of food stored in the warehouse was found.